 Frost’s poem is quite short, this means that there are no extraneous details to distract a reader from his main theme: friendship.
 It becomes clear as the poem progresses that Frost’s interest in writing ‘A Time to Talk’ was in speaking on the value of friendship and the place it should take within one’s life.
 Nothing is more important to his speaker than the waiting companion.
 This is seen clearly through his disregard for his work and the effort taken to see what his friend on the horse has to say.

 Frost also uses a number of other techniques such as alliteration to improve the sound and flow of his lines.
 One such instance is with the words “hills” “haven’t” and “hoed” in the fourth line.
-It takes effort to speak these words just as the speaker is labouring over his fields.
+It takes effort to speak these words just as the speaker is laboring over his fields.
 A reader can also see alliteration in line three with the words “stand” and “still,” as well as in line six with “ time to talk”.
-You can read the full poem here.

 Summary of A Time to Talk